Discover more from Weekend Wisdom - Dan Isaacman

 Who is to Blame?

-If you, the advisor, told me, the advisee that it was a good idea to start this or pursue that, then it is the advisor's fault that I failed because it didn't turn out in my favor, right?
+If you, the advisor, told me, the advisee that it was a good idea to start that business, then it is the advisor's fault that I failed because it didn't turn out in my favor, right?

-So what do you do in that situation?
+So what do you do if somewhat asks?

 The answer might seem crude, and honestly, it is.
-The best thing that you could do for someone who seeks advice is to say, "No, I don't think it will work."
+The best thing that you could do for someone who seeks advice is to be discouraging , "No, I don't think it will work."

 Tell them their idea is terrible, it will never work, and there is no point.